Skip to content

 The trust gap

 Even when customers find you through your GBP listing, many will then check your website before calling.
-A 2024 BrightLocal survey of UK consumers found that 87% of people looking for a local tradesperson visit the business website before making contact.
+BrightLocal's Local Consumer Review Survey found that the overwhelming majority of consumers researching a local business read reviews and visit the website before making contact.
 No website means either an immediate bounce or a call placed with hesitation.
 A cheap one-page site is often worse than none at all — it signals low professionalism.

 The trust gap is especially wide for larger jobs.
 For a £120 tap fix a customer might call you from Google Maps alone.
 For a £6,000 bathroom refit or a £3,500 boiler installation, they will absolutely visit your website, check your reviews, look at your portfolio, and read your about page.
 No website means no £6,000 jobs.